MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/investigate-anomaly-alerts.md

 ### Suspicious inbox manipulation rule

 Activities indicating that an attacker gained access to a user's inbox and created a suspicious rule.
-Manipulation rules, such as deleting or moving messages, or folders, from a user's inbox may be an attempt to exfiltrate information from your organization.
+Manipulation rules, such as deleting or moving messages, or folders, from a user's inbox might be an attempt to exfiltrate information from your organization.
 Similarly, they can indicate an attempt to manipulate information that a user sees or to use their inbox to distribute spam, phishing emails, or malware.
 Defender for Cloud Apps profiles your environment and triggers alerts when suspicious inbox manipulation rules are detected on a user's inbox.
-This may indicate that the user's account is compromised.
+This might indicate that the user's account is compromised.

 **TP**, **B-TP**, or **FP**?